 Figure 1 - Connection to a database where E-Maj is installed.

-6.2.2 Tables groups list
+6.3.2 Tables groups list

-By clicking on one of the E-Maj icons, the user reaches a page that lists all tables groups created in this database (see figure 2 above).
+By clicking on one of the E-Maj icons, the user reaches a page that lists all tables groups created in this database.